molgenis/hadoop-pipeline/README.md

 	* IMPORTANT: The bed file shoulde be UTF-8 compliant!

+* A samplesheet csv file is present with information about the input data.
+Note that this file will be used for comparison with the last directory of each input file, so be sure that all input folders that will be digested are mentioned in this csv file.
+More can be mentioned as well (it simply filters on the ones that are needed).

 ### Preparing the halvade upload tool
 1. Create a local clone of [https://github.com/ddcap/halvade.git](https://github.com/ddcap/halvade.git).
 2. From within the `halvade/halvade_upload_tools/` directory, use `ant` (Apache Ant) to create a jar file.